webstah/dkp-gist/README.md

 As for **DKP**, the rules above remain the same, however <img src="https://render.githubusercontent.com/render/math?math=B_{\ell}"> is no longer a fixed matrix.
 We will update the backward matrices using the following update rule.
 <p align="center"><img src="https://render.githubusercontent.com/render/math?math=\nabla B_{\ell} = - \delta_{k}^T\cdot a_{\ell - 1}"></p>

+### Adressing Stability Issues with DKP and DFA
+under construction...
+- importance of batch normalization
+- weight decay and optimizer for backward weights
+- lr scheduler for updates to backward parameters is essential

 ### Top-1 Accuracy on CIFAR10

 *Results below are an average of four randomly initialized trials trained for 50 epochs with default parameters.*